Morrow-Yang/pku-cogmod-2026-llm-positivity-bias/AI_USAGE.md

 ### Code (extensive)
 The experiment code in `code/` was largely drafted with Claude Code's assistance.
 The author specified experimental designs, hypotheses, and analysis logic in natural language; Claude generated runnable Python.
 The author then executed, validated outputs, and iterated on errors.
 Most analysis functions, plotting code, statistical fits (MLE, hierarchical Bayes, bootstrap), and the hidden-state probe pipeline went through this loop.
 Test code (`test_model*.py`) was also AI-drafted and reviewed.

-### Manuscript drafting (extensive)
+### Manuscript drafting
 The English paper drafts went through multiple rounds of Claude-assisted writing and revision.
 The author provided the research questions, claims to make, results to report, and structural feedback; Claude generated and refined prose.
-The Chinese summary and pedagogical slides were similarly co-drafted.
-Section structure, figure placement, and citation choices were author-directed; phrasing-level work was largely AI-assisted.

 ### Statistical / analytical decisions (mixed)
 Choices of which models to fit (the 7-model cognitive-model lineup, the 2 × 2 × 2 factorial decomposition, the forced-honesty + control-honesty diagnostic) were made through dialogue with Claude: the author surfaced research questions; Claude suggested candidate analyses and their tradeoffs; the author selected and approved each.
 Identifiability checks (parameter recovery, model recovery, hierarchical Bayes) were added on AI recommendation after the initial fits and validated by the author.